jpalkire/odin-recipes/README.md

-# odin-recepies
+# odin-recipes
-Recepies website repo for The Odin Project
+Recipes website repo for The Odin Project
+This will be a simple project that entails a recipes website with several recipes.